ENS.2016.2 | 38′

 IX.

-I have long been fascinated by the epic exploration of the Arctic in the nineteenth century, and having already composed an Arctic Symphony I wanted to write a song cycle dramatizing the futile search for a Northwest Passage.
-In particular the tragic Franklin expedition of 1845, lost with all hands, has exerted such a powerful fascination that in the decade after its mysterious disappearance more than fifty search expeditions sought to discover its fate, and only in the last several years were his ships finally discovered at the bottom of the Arctic Ocean.
+I have long been fascinated by the epic exploration of the Arctic in the nineteenth century, and wanted to write a song cycle dramatizing the futile search for a Northwest Passage.
+In particular the tragic Franklin expedition of 1845, lost with all hands, has exerted such a powerful fascination that in the decade after its mysterious disappearance more than fifty search expeditions sought to discover its fate, and only in the past several years were his ships finally discovered at the bottom of the Arctic Ocean.

 In setting this nine-part poem I wanted both to mirror and question the work’s apparent narrative.
 Franklin may be considered heroic for leading his expedition to the unknown ends of the Earth, or he may be considered a fool for doing so with such little preparation for or understanding of his undertaking that every man under his command perished.
 In truth he was both.
-Accordingly, I have sometimes set Swinburne’s text elegiacally, other times sarcastically, sometimes with false pomp and unearned grandeur, and sometimes with somber fidelity.
+Accordingly, I have sometimes set Swinburne’s text elegiacally and sometimes parodically, sometimes with false pomp and unearned grandeur, and sometimes with somber fidelity.